oss-review-toolkit/ort/website/docs/configuration/package-configurations.md

 ## Package Configuration File Basics

 A package configuration applies to the packages it matches with.
-It contains the mandatory `id` matcher, for matching package IDs, which allows for using [Ivy-style version matchers](https://ant.apache.org/ivy/history/2.5.0/settings/version-matchers.html).
+It contains the mandatory `id` matcher, for matching package IDs, which allows for using [Ivy, NPM, or CocoaPods version ranges](https://github.com/semver4j/semver4j?tab=readme-ov-file#external).
 In addition to the `id`, at most one of the matchers `vcs`, `sourceArtifactUrl` or `sourceCodeOrigin` may additionally be specified, which targets the repository provenance, the source artifact provenance or just the source code origin of the package's scan result(s).